Visit Frankston are now running regular street art tours. For more information see the Discover Frankston website.

 The three day festival has brought the community together with experienced street artists, who have been commissioned to transform drab walls in high profile locations across Frankston’s city centre.

-Open the Image Gallery for picture of the Street Art
+Open the Image Gallery for pictures of the Street Art

 Smug: Rear Braaap Frankston factory in Park Lane